Year to Remember

 By building awareness and understanding of dementia among your colleagues, contacts and community, you’ll be helping to create a more dementia-friendly society.
 This helps people with dementia to live in their communities without fear and prejudice.
+Check out these examples:

 - Purchase and Pledge to wear a forget-me-not pin badge for 365 days and use it as a conversation starter.